 - Firewall rules: To control packet-level traffic in/out of an instance.
 You configure firewall rules directly on the instance itself.
 Notice that Oracle Cloud Infrastructure images that run Oracle Linux automatically include default rules that allow ingress on TCP port 22 for SSH traffic.
 Also, the Windows images include default rules that allow ingress on TCP port 3389 for Remote Desktop access.
 For more information, see Oracle-Provided Images.Important

 Firewall rules and security rules both operate at the instance level.
 However, you configure security lists at the subnet level, which means all resources in a given subnet have the same set of security list rules.
 Also, the security rules in a network security group apply only to the resources in the group.
 When troubleshooting access to an instance, make sure all of the following items are set correctly: the network security groups that the instance is in, the security lists associated with the instance's subnet, and the instance's firewall rules.

-If your instance is running Oracle Linux 7, you need to use firewalld to interact with the iptables rules.
+If your instance is running Oracle Autonomous Linux 7 or Oracle Linux 7, you need to use firewalld to interact with the iptables rules.
 For your reference, here are commands for opening a port (1521 in this example):

 sudo firewall-cmd --zone=public --permanent --add-port=1521/tcp sudo firewall-cmd --reload